Day Two: Llegada: Arrival

 The body knows arrival before the mind catches up.
 It registers safety in the loosening of the jaw, the deepening of breath, the release of tension held so long it had become invisible.
 Stephen Porges (2011), in his foundational work on polyvagal theory, explains that the autonomic nervous system continuously scans for cues of safety or danger through a process he calls neuroception.
 This term refers to the neural evaluation of risk and safety that occurs below conscious awareness, reflexively triggering shifts in physiological state (Porges, 2022).
 Unlike perception, which involves mindful awareness, neuroception operates automatically, distinguishing environmental features that are safe, dangerous, or life-threatening.

 When the nervous system detects sufficient cues of safety, what Porges (2022) describes as a neuroception of safety, the body shifts from states of protection into states of restoration.
 The ventral vagal complex, a branch of the vagus nerve associated with calm, connection, and social engagement, becomes activated.
-This shift is not a choice we make consciously.
+This shift arrives below conscious choice.
 It is something we allow by creating conditions where safety can emerge.

 Arrival creates conditions for this shift.
 By slowing down.
 By resisting the impulse to perform or produce.
 By letting the first hours remain unstructured.
 When nothing is demanded, the nervous system begins to trust the moment.